cruncher/sparky/README.md

     jQuery(sparky).appendTo(document.body);

-You should be aware, though, that trying to manipulate the text content or attributes of any of <code>sparky</code>'s nodes that have Sparky tags in them will likely cause problems – with the exception of the <code>class</code>
-attribute: you can add and remove your own classes to your heart's content without fear of upsetting Sparky.
+You should be aware, though, that trying to manipulate text content or attributes that had Sparky tags in them when they were bound will likely cause problems – with the exception of the <code>class</code> attribute: you can add and remove your own classes as much as you like without fear of upsetting Sparky.

 ## Sparky template filters